TeamUlysses/ulx/ulx_readme.txt

 	* [FIX] "ulx voteban" can now ban the user even if they disconnect after the vote starts.
 	* [FIX] Vote commands now work properly from server console.
 	* [CHANGE] Hook calls to match ULib's new format.
+	* [CHANGE] ULX convar updates will now append an entry to data/config.txt if it is not defined in the file.
+Previously, these changes would not be saved.

 v3.62 - *(03/09/15)*
 	* [ADD] "ulx return" to return target to previous location they were in before a teleport command was used (Thanks for the idea, ludalex).